 In 1902 governments in the United States spent very little on relief of the poor, including less than 0.2 percent of GDP on relief and 0.25 percent of GDP on health care services.
-In the early 21st century, governments spend over 8 percent of GDP on welfare programs, including health care for the poor, Medicaid, is described separately below.)
+In the early 21st century, governments spend about percent of GDP on welfare programs.
+(Health care for the poor, Medicaid, is described separately below.)

 Find NATIONAL DEBT today.